scijava/scijava/docs/ops/doc/examples/mesh_viz.rst

 3D Analysis and Visualization
 =============================

 In this example, we will use SciJava Ops to construct a 3D mesh from a binary dataset, passing the result into `3D Viewer`_ for visualization.
-We use the `bat cochlea volume`_ dataset (more information `here <https://imagej.net/images/bat-cochlea-volume.txt>`_) from the ImageJ sample images, which users can either download using the link or open from the ``File → Open Samples → Bat Cochlea Volume`` menu selection within Fiji.
+We use the bat cochlea volume dataset (more information `here <https://imagej.net/images/bat-cochlea-volume.txt>`_) from the ImageJ sample images.
+The dataset can either be downloaded here, or opened directly in Fiji via ``File → Open Samples → Bat Cochlea Volume``

+.. admonition:: Download
+   :class: note

+   `bat-cochlea-volume.zip`_

 .. figure:: https://media.scijava.org/scijava-ops/1.1.0/mesh-visualization.png